 The signature dimple handle design ensures a great grip in any condition.

 The Dalstrong fillet knife is a full tang knife that is precision forged from a single piece of high carbon Japanese AUS-8 steel, coming in at +58 Rockwell hardness and ice-tempered, this knife has exceptional durability, strength, sharpness, and edge retention.

-the blade is also hand polished, and is meticulously hand ground to 13-15 degrees.
+The blade is also hand polished and is meticulously hand ground to 13-15 degrees.

 The knife is also flexible to get precision cuts and features great corrosion resistance.

-Victorinox, the brand know around the world for producing the Swiss Army Knife among a plethora of other great cutlery and tools also has a great boning/fillet knife to offer in their extensive lineup.
+Victorinox, the brand known around the world for producing the Swiss Army Knife among a plethora of other great cutlery and tools also has a great boning/fillet knife to offer in their extensive lineup.

 The knife features a very ergonomic handle for great grip, and the blade is curved and flexible, allowing for effortless cuts and precision.

-As with all Victorinox products, this knife has a lifetime guarantee against material and workmanship defects, and comes at a stellar price point.
+As with all Victorinox products, this knife has a lifetime guarantee against material and workmanship defects and comes at a stellar price point.